cvet/fonline/README.md

   + DirectX
   + Metal
   + Vulkan
-* Supporting of following asset formats:
+* Supporting of following asset file formats:
   + Fallout 1/2
   + Fallout Tactics
   + Arcanum
-  + Boldur's Gate
   + 3D characters in modern graphic formats
   + and more...
-* Supporting of hexagonal and square map tiling

 Important note: *Not all from descripted above features are already implemented, for additional information look at 'Work in progress' section below*.